SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 ## <a id="status" />Status

 The users you chose to link to a follow-up will be notified of this on their screens.
-If you open the follow-up's **Participants** tab, you will see a list of participants and resources linked to the follow-up.
+In the follow-up dialog, you will see a list of attendees and resources linked to the follow-up.
 You can also see who accepted or declined the invitation and which resources have been booked, from the symbols next to the names:

 | Icon | Description |
 |:-:|---|